Knowledge and understanding

 Applied Knowledge and Understanding

 The course intends to help students acquire the knowledge and skills needed to implement and utilize aerial and terrestrial unmanned surveying systems in the agricultural sector and mountainous terrain.
 These systems have various applications, including individual and environmental surveying in animal husbandry.
+Additionally, the course aims to promote the use of GIS tools and the application of global satellite positioning systems, satellite remote sensing, and the main types of ground receivers.

 Autonomy in Judgment